M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

-This literature has considered a number of approaches to circumvent this challenge of statistical dependency. \cite{ActiveInferencePaper,TijanaLLMActiveInferencePaper} propose ordering the unlabelled data, deciding whether or not to collect labels for the current sample based on previous samples in the ordering, and conducting inference using the martingale central limit theorem.
+This literature has considered a number of approaches to circumvent this challenge of statistical dependency. \cite{ActiveInferencePaper} and \cite{TijanaLLMActiveInferencePaper} propose ordering the unlabelled data, deciding whether or not to collect labels for the current sample based on previous samples in the ordering, and conducting inference using the martingale CLT.
 In contrast to our work, they do not consider settings in which the decision of whether or not to label early samples in the ordering can be revisited.
-For mean estimation tasks, \cite{MCLTforAdaptiveMeanEstimationAo24} and \cite{hamiltonRecentActiveInferencePaper} develop approaches that allow for revisiting samples with low indices, although it remains unknown whether their approaches can be extended to M-estimation tasks. \cite{ActiveInferencePaper} also considers a setting where optimal labelling probabilities can be roughly estimated using historical data and are not estimated adaptively (preserving statistical independence).
+For mean estimation tasks, \cite{MCLTforAdaptiveMeanEstimationAo24}, \cite{hamiltonRecentActiveInferencePaper}, and \cite{SkylerYashEmmanuelRecentArXiv_LLMEvalMeans} develop approaches that allow for revisiting samples with low indices, although it remains unknown whether their approaches can be extended to M-estimation tasks. \cite{ActiveInferencePaper} also considers a setting where optimal labelling probabilities can be roughly estimated using historical data and are not estimated adaptively (preserving statistical independence).
 In particular, for some settings and estimators of interest, the uncertainty in the machine learning model is the primary unknown quantity that must be estimated from the data.
-In this vein, some works \citep{StratifiedPPIFisch24,ActiveInferenceMixWithUnifromLiZrnicCandes} suggest that when predictions are taken from pretrained LLMs, estimates of the uncertainty in each prediction can be directly queried from the LLM and need not be adaptively estimated using the labelled sample that the investigator assembles.
-Focusing on mean estimation tasks and settings with available uncertainty scores from historical models, \cite{chen2025balancedActiveInference} consider balanced sampling constraints, which induces statistical dependencies but allows for further efficiency gains (we remark that the authors do consider more general M-estimation tasks, but acknowledge that due to the complexity of the sampling design they do not provide any theory, variance estimates, or confidence intervals for more general M-estimators).
+In LLM prediction settings, \cite{StratifiedPPIFisch24} and \cite{ActiveInferenceMixWithUnifromLiZrnicCandes} suggest that estimates of the uncertainty in each prediction can be directly queried from the LLM.
+Focusing on mean estimation tasks and settings with available uncertainty scores from historical models, \cite{chen2025balancedActiveInference} consider balanced sampling constraints, which induces statistical dependencies but allows for further efficiency gains (they also consider more general M-estimation tasks, but do not provide any theory, variance estimates, or confidence intervals for more general M-estimators).